bayfordbury-observatory/RTML/README.md

 Coordinates must be in decimal degrees, and exposure time is in seconds.
 Filters must match those available on the selected telescope (see telescope setup page).

 An example 'input.csv' is included.

+Run the script with the input csv and output RTML as arguments, e.g.:

+>python rtml.py input.csv out.rtml